Eric Keddo

-Eric Errol Keddo (born 1 July 1984 in Texas, United States) is a Jamaican hurdler who specializes in the 110 metres hurdles.
+Eric Errol Keddo (born 1 July 1984) is a Jamaican hurdler who specializes in the 110 metres hurdles.

+Keddo competed for the Savannah State Tigers track and field team in the NCAA.

 He competed at the 2010 Commonwealth Games where he placed 4th in the 110 meter hurdles missing bronze by 0.01 seconds.
 Also in 2010, he finished second at the 2010 Central American and Caribbean Games.
 In 2011, he won the gold medal at the 2011 Central American and Caribbean Championships with a personal best of 13.49 seconds.

 Personal bests

 His personal best time, in the 110 meter hurdles, is 13.49 seconds.